Rabong

 Camp Taman is the ideal spot to camp at, with a water source and flat areas.

-From the trailhead to Camp Taman takes around 6 hours with another 1-2 hours from Camp Taman to the summit.
-Therefore a daytrek could just about be accomplished in one long day of 12 hours or more, but you may miss the best views from the peak over to the Gunung Tahan range further south.
+From the trailhead to Camp Taman takes around six hours with another one or two hours from Camp Taman to the summit.
+Therefore a day-trek could theoretically just about be accomplished in one long day of twelve hours or more, but you may miss the best views from the peak over to the Gunung Tahan range further south.
 The best views are usually first thing in the morning at sunrise.
+Naturally, Gunung Rabong can also be seen from the much more popular Gunung Tahan trek, appearing as a sharp pyramid rising over lower surrounding mountains.

 Practicalities